Human trafficking in the United States: Traveling sales crew

 Traveling sales crews have the highest rate of calls to human trafficking hotlines after domestic labor (counting from January 2008 to February 2015).
 The mobile nature makes it easier for traffickers to control their victims' sleeping arrangements and food and to alienate them from outside contact.
 Traffickers may withhold food or threaten to abandon their victims in unfamiliar locations without money if they do not comply.
 Unlike other professions, members of traveling sales crews are considered independent contractors even if they do not have any autonomy in their life outside of work.
 As independent contractors, they are not overseen by several laws meant to prevent abuse, such as Title VII of the Civil Rights Act of 1964.
 Victims often incur debt from their traffickers, and enter into a form of debt slavery.

 Malinda's Traveling Sales Crew Protection Act is a Wisconsin law that gives traveling sales crew members similar employment rights as part-time workers in Wisconsin are currently guaranteed by state law.
 It also requires all crews to register with the Department of Agriculture, Trade, and Consumer Protection before going door to door in state communities.
 By registering members of the crew, alerts for members with outstanding warrants in other states can be identified and criminals detained.
 It is the only law in the United States that regulates traveling sales crews.
 Wisconsin governor James E. Doyle says the intent of the law is to "stop companies from putting workers in dangerous and unfair conditions".
 The bill was passed in a form that applies only to sales workers who travel in groups of two or more.
 It was authored by Jon Erpenbach.
 Southwestern Advantage lobbied against the bill, arguing that their independent contractor business model nurtured the entrepreneurial spirit.
 During the hearings, former Southwestern student dealers testified on both sides of the issue.

-Agriculture.
+Agriculture

 In the agriculture sector, the most common victims of trafficking are U.S. citizens and legal permanent residents, undocumented immigrants, and foreign nationals with temporary H-2A visas.
+Due to the nature of agricultural work as being seasonal and transient, the ability of employers to exploit these workers is high.
+Such exploitation may take the form of threats of violence and playing on vulnerabilities (i.e. immigration status).
+In some cases, workers are held in a state of perpetual debt to the crew leaders who impose mandatory transportation, housing and communication fees upon the workers which are high in relation to pay received, therefore further indebting the worker.
+Crew leaders may also provide workers with H-2A visas and transportation to the place of work from a home country.

 H-2A visa is a certification program, in which employers contract people from other countries, but first, the employers must try to recruit U.S. workers, before looking abroad.
 In attempts towards seeking employees, once they are hired they may encounter some difficulties such as: